openhab/org.openhab.binding.zwave/doc/benext_plugindimmer_00_000.md

 |  | Restore Full Brightness (false) |

 ### Device Configuration
-The following table provides a summary of the configuration parameters available in the plugInDimmer BeNext Plug-in Dimmer.
+The following table provides a summary of the configuration parameters available in the plugInDimmer Plug-in Dimmer.
 Detailed information on each parameter can be found below.

 | Parameter   | Description |